-Property Tax is an area Sutton McGrath Hartley specialises in, we advise our clients on the various intricacies that the complex world of Property Tax involves.
+Property Tax is an area SMH specialises in, we advise our clients on the various intricacies that the complex world of Property Tax involves.
 It is essential as either a commercial or residential property owner you get the right advice at the right time, to avoid the headache of paying more than you need to.
 Just some of the areas we can advise on are:

 - Property Tax Planning